 Keeping in mind the challenges of addressing equal access to nutritious food and farmers’ support, all parties in the food supply chain could begin to act upon new opportunities to accelerate a sustainable model in the Next Normal.
 These opportunities include:

 The Next Normal offers numerous opportunities to rethink and reimagine a more resilient, sustainable food supply chain.
 By rethinking the process from producer to final consumer, companies may accelerate their sustainable practices and increase the likelihood that nutritious, healthy food becomes more accessible to those in need.
 They can also make sure farmers are being supported at the source.
-Many of these steps can be taken immediately by investing in the agricultural transition towards more localized, sustainable and nutritious food production and consumption.
+Many of these steps can be taken immediately by investing in the agricultural transition towards more localised, sustainable and nutritious food production and consumption.